BlockchainDevs/talks/meetup-16-July-2017/README.md

 Amit Kumar is an open hacktivist and currently a Google Summer of Code Intern at [CNCF](https://cncf.io).
 Community is everything for him and love to speak on Programming stuffs to Cloud Computing.

-Vipin Kumar Rathi is persuing hin phd from JNU a openlab CERN student and Google Summer of Code.
+Vipin Kumar Rathi is persuing his phd from JNU a openlab CERN student and Google Summer of Code.
 You can contact him on vipin68_scs@jnu.ac.in.

 # Introduction of Ethereum and Smart Contracts
 Introduction to Ethereum and it's possible use cases and how Ethereum is leveraging the power of Blockchain technology, creating a new revolution in distributed applications.
 Hands-on session on creating and deploying Smart Contract using Solidity on Ethereum blockchain.